 Hartford International offers an alternative in graduate learning: the 12-credit Graduate Certificate in Interreligious Studies.
-This program provides opportunities for study without committing to a full degree program and serves as a great way to “test the waters.”
+This program provides opportunities for study without committing to a full master’s degree program and can serve as a professional credential for spiritual caregivers and leaders who want exposure to a variety of religious traditions.

 You will work with your assigned academic advisor to select four courses that meet your educational objectives.
 The Graduate Certificate may be completed entirely online.